 When the Bougainville accessions with a Musa acuminata background (designated by the letter A) were merged with the core dataset, most of the AA diploid ones ended up among the PNG AA diploids in the resulting diversity tree.
 Since Musa acuminata has never been reported in Bougainville, the diploids cultivated on the island were necessarily introduced, most likely from PNG or nearby areas where their wild diploid ancestor, Musa acuminata ssp. banksii, is present.
 But it’s possible that some of the cultivars have been ‘fine-tuned’ by local farmers selecting plants that spontaneously mutated.

 Three triploid AAA accessions from Bougainville (‘Laguai’, ‘Banawa’ and ‘Korupari’) also clustered among the PNG AA diploids in the core dataset.
 This suggests that these triploids are the product of crosses between edible diploids possessing a similar banksii background.
 Triploid AAA cultivars usually have a more complex genetic background that bears the signature of different subspecies of Musa acuminata.
 This is because a plant that is the product of hybridization between subspecies, and even more so when the species are different, is more likely to pass on both copies of its genome (a phenomenon called meiotic restitution) when it is its turn to mate.
-When it happens and the other diploid parent passes on the usual one copy, the result is a triploid plant.
-It’s not clear what drives this process in diploid bananas that have a more homogenous genetic background.
+When it happens, and the other diploid parent passes on the usual one copy, the result is a mostly sterile triploid plant.
+It’s not clear how diploid bananas that are derived from the same subspecies also become sterile.
 Again, whether any of these AAA triploids were generated in Bougainville remains an open question.

 Another triploid, ‘Totoi’, clustered with Musa schizocarpa, a wild species whose genetic signature has also been found in banana cultivars, albeit only in diploid ones (AS).
 If this finding is confirmed, it would be, to my knowledge, the first record of an AAS cultivar.